kjmorse2/SnakeGame/README.md

 - 11/20/25:
     - Paired programming
         - 1: Final code review, checked specs to make sure we adhered to them, and polished comments and readmes.
 ### Sources:
 [Microsoft thread safe collections documents](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?view=net-9.0)
 [Task v.s.
 Thread](https://stackoverflow.com/questions/4130194/what-is-the-difference-between-task-and-thread)
 [Cancelation Tokens](https://learn.microsoft.com/en-us/dotnet/api/system.threading.cancellationtokensource?view=net-9.0)
 [Asyncronous and Await](https://www.geeksforgeeks.org/c-sharp/async-and-await-in-c-sharp/)

+# Assignment 10:

+### Overview of the functionality
+This project adds support for recording snake game data from assignment 9 into an SQL database.
+That data can then be displayed through a web server.
+The snake client now logs each game session, player names, player ids, when players enter and leave, and max scores.
+A new Webserver project is created, which reads HTTP requests and sends back the correct HTML to display the webpage.
+A Homepage, games pages, or individual game page can be displayed.

+### Time Expenditures (in hours):
+Expected Hours: 15 hours total (7.5 hours each)
+Actual Hours 38 total (about 19 each):

+- 11/24/25
+    - KJ:
+        - 1: Initial setup, added WebServer project, readMe, and stylecop.
+- 11/25/25
+    - Paired programming
+        - 2: Setup secrets file, added the GameTable and Players tables to the database.
+- 12/2/25
+    - Paired programming:
+        - 3 : Connected the database and snake game.
+Allowed .
+- 12/3/25
+    - Paired programming:
+        - 2 : Started communicaiton with server, recieved walls and powerups, not rendered yet though
+    - KJ:
+        - 1: Worked on some connection logic, and also starting on rendering, but does not work
+    - Hunter:
+        -  1: Draws snake name on head, and worked on death animation
+- 12/4/25:
+    - Hunter:
+        - 1: Comments on code so far, worked on drawing more, still bottom right corner only (no translation)
+    - KJ:
+        - 1: Clean up code for stylecop errors, and experimenting with javascript for rendering (should have started with this)

+### Sources: